tsiggi/Numerical-Analysis/README.md

 ## ReadMe in English

-This repository contains the 2 Assignment, assigned to Numerical Analysis (Winter 2021-2022).<br />
+This repository contains 2 Assignment, assigned to Numerical Analysis (Winter 2021-2022).<br />
 Program language for the two assignments is Python.
 Furthermore, there is a pdf report for every exercise writen in Latex. <br />
 There is a folder for each assignment, containing the program files and the reports.